Know in one minute about kaffir lime leaves

-2. As a Repellent for mosquito and cockroaches
+2. As a Repellent for mosquitoes and cockroaches

 Kaffir lime leaf essential oil contains citronellol, citronellal, and limonene that fight against Aedes aegypti and Anopheles minimus (3).

-Thus candles made from this oil can kill 90-100 % mosquitoes and protect from Dengue, Chikungunya as well as Yellow fever (4).
+Thus candles made from this oil can kill 90-100 % of mosquitoes and protect them from Dengue, Chikungunya as well as Yellow fever (4).